egorbronnikov/egorbronnikov.github.io/_pages/about.md

 [comment]: <> ( My other affiliations include ..., ...,  the Behavioral Insights Center at Maastricht University (MU BIC), and the European University at Saint Petersburg (EUSP). )

-Previously, I worked at Utrecht University, the University of Vienna, HSE University, and Transparency International Russia (read more [here](/cv/)).
+Previously, I worked at Harvard University, Utrecht University, the University of Vienna, HSE University, and Transparency International Russia (read more [here](/cv/)).